Barbour Waxed Jackets - Men's

 Warm, windproof and waterproof - They are a shell layer with a soft cotton lining, warm enough to add some extra insulation, versatile enough to go over a t-shirt in warmer temperatures or insulating layers when it gets colder.

 Blessed with enough useful pockets - It varies somewhat by model, typically two cargo-sized lower patch pockets, two moleskin-lined higher placed handwarmer pockets, a "poachers pocket", a long pocket that goes around the back closed off at each end with a zip and an internal breast pocket.

 An investment - They aren't budget items, but they are very good value for money, mine is 14 years old now and looks like it will go on for at least as long again.
 The classic and timeless styles ensure you'll still want to keep on wearing them too.

 A sustainable clothing choice - Garments that aren't going to last more than a few years before needing to be replaced have large environmental footprints, Barbour waxed jackets will last the lifetimes of several alternative garments.

 Suitable for extended backpacking - I have taken my Barbour with me while hill walking (and to Arctic Canada and Greenland in the summer) it kept me warm and dry but not as well as a modern lightweight waterproof would.
 The seams can leak while carrying a backpack meaning after a full day of rain you have to dry them inside out overnight, they are fine for day hikes.

-Lightweight and compact - They don't feel especially heavy when worn, but they do when you put them in your backpack to carry because it's got warmer, they take up a lot of space too.
+Lightweight and compact - They don't feel especially heavy when worn, but they do when you put them in your backpack to carry because it's got warmer, they don't compress well either.